 The first MagicBand On Demand system, which allows guests to mix and match designs and band colors to create personalized MagicBands, was set up in the Magic Kingdom at the Tomorrowland Power & Light Co., a gift shop near Space Mountain.
 It opened on October 23rd, 2015.
 The second station was opened on December 1st, 2015 inside of Hollywood Studios at the Star Wars Launch Bay (which is now just kiosks located in The Dark Room).
 A third station was opened in Disney Springs at the Marketplace Co-Op on December 22nd, 2015.
-A forth station opened at the ESPN Wide World of Sports complex in Walt Disney World on February 23rd, 2017.
+A fourth station opened at the ESPN Wide World of Sports complex in Walt Disney World on February 23rd, 2017.

 A special high-intensity UltraViolet (UV) light printer is used to instantly dry (a.k.a. cure) the UV ink on the MagicBand.
 Guests are able to see the printer create their personalized bands right in front of them, which is a neat experience.
 If guests want their name on the bands they can add it, but it will take the place of the graphics on the hole side of the band unfortunately.